mosparo/documentation/docs/7_administration/2_users.md

 If you want the user to have administrator permission, you can grant a user administration rights so that he has access to all projects and can manage all system settings and users.

+Additionally, you can choose whether the user should be able to create a new project.
+If you create a user who can only read, you may not want to allow the user to create new projects.
+An administrator can always create new projects.

 ## Deleting Users

 If you no longer want a user to be able to access mosparo, you can either mark the user as an inactive user or delete the user.
 If you want to remove a user from only one project, you must remove the user as a project member in the project settings.